keenanpayne/keenanpayne.com/portfolio/_gofundme.md

   client: 'GoFundMe'
   client_size: '201 to 500'
   client_industry: 'Fundraising'
+  client_lede: "Building a content hub to highlight people who are making a difference."
   client_description: "Who hasn't heard of GoFundMe?
-They're the most popular personal fundraising website in the world and have helped facilitate $9 billion in fundraising for personal causes."
+They're the <em>most popular</em> personal fundraising website in the world and have helped facilitate <strong>$9 billion</strong> in fundraising for personal causes."
   client_color: '#940060'
   project: 'Heroes content portal'
   year: 2019